Bengaluru Traffic: A Daily Near-Death Experiment

 It prepares for them.

-To an impatient driver, this feels like psychological torture.
+To an impatient driver, this is unbearable.

 To the law, it is flawless behavior.

-No grounds for complaint.
+No rules broken, no grounds for complaint.
+Just a mirror.

 The reckless driver honks.
 Rages.
 Seethes.